tinymce/tinymce-docs/general-configuration-guide/upload-images.md

 keywords: uploader uploadImages image handler
 ---

-The image uploader is designed to complement the new image editing functionality of TinyMCE.
-Images that are edited within TinyMCE can be uploaded using this function.
-Local images that are added through other means, for example drag and drop when using the [paste_data_images]({{ site.baseurl }}/plugins/paste/#paste_data_images) configuration property, or using Tiny's PowerPaste Plugin.
+The image uploader is designed to complement the new image editing functionality of {{site.productname}}.
+Images that are edited within {{site.productname}} can be uploaded using this function.
+Local images that are added through other means, for example drag and drop when using the [paste_data_images]({{ site.baseurl }}/plugins/paste/#paste_data_images) configuration property, or using {{site.companyname}}'s PowerPaste Plugin.

-Once uploaded, TinyMCE automatically updates the `<image>` src attribute with the new path to the remote image.
+Once uploaded, {{site.productname}} automatically updates the `<image>` src attribute with the new path to the remote image.

-Local images can be uploaded to TinyMCE through the use of the new `editor.uploadImages()` function.
+Local images can be uploaded to {{site.productname}} through the use of the new `editor.uploadImages()` function.
 This functionality is handled asynchronously, meaning that it is possible for users to save their content before all images have completed uploading.
 If this occurs and no server path to the remote image is available, the images are saved as Base 64.

 It is recommended that the `editor.uploadImages()` function be executed before submitting the editor contents to the server, to avoid saving content as Base 64.
 Once all the images are uploaded, a success callback can be utilized to execute the code.
 This success callback can be used to save the editor's content to the server through a `POST`.